How are NFTs and intellectual property related?

 Of course, NFT owners will own the original copy, but will not have the right to copy or reproduce the work; almost like owning a signed baseball card.
 However, royalty downstream allows original rights owners to collect a portion each time the work is resold.
 The basic answer is NFTs are not IP, but the underlying artwork behind them is copyrightable.

-Here are some insights about IP in relation to NFTs:
+Here are some insights about Intellectual Property in relation to Non-Fungible Tokens:

 - The unique aspects of NFTs should prompt IP owners need to rethink their IP protection and licensing strategies.